 For most rabbits, this is a very soft sound that is difficult to hear unless you listen very closely.
 But some rabbits will honk more audibly when they are excited.
 From my experience with shelter rabbits, I know that if you stay quiet and listen closely, most will make this sound occasionally.
 Some of the sounds on this list are rare, but honking (or whatever you want to call it) is actually quite common.

-Rabbit purring is not the same as a cat’s purr, but it means the same thing.
+Purring is the same as tooth grinding in rabbits.
+It’s is not the same as a cat’s purr, but it means the same thing.
 When a rabbit is calm and content, they will gently grind their teeth together.
 Most often, you will notice this sound when you are petting your rabbit, but occasionally you might also see them purring when they are relaxing on their own.

 Sometimes this is difficult to hear unless you put your face very close to your rabbit, but if you can’t hear it, you can feel your rabbit’s head vibrate when you’re petting them.
 You can also see their whiskers twitching a little as your rabbit happily grinds their teeth.